IF NOT FOR VARINA'S LETTER

 Why should Blairs destroy her letter?

-Varina told them why -- in the letter itself -- that such information would "embarrass" Davis.
+Varina told the Blairs to destroy her 20 page letter -- that such information could "embarrass" Davis.

 The Blairs did not destroy the 20 page letter--for whatever reason, eight pages still remain.